abhaykumarPS/git_first/manually_deployment.md

 ```
 ## Step 3: Configure Replica Node

 Before the replica node can start replicating data from the master node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
-To achieve this, first, stop the PostgreSQL service on the replica node.
+To achieve this, first stop the PostgreSQL service on the replica node.

 ```console
 sudo systemctl stop PostgreSQL